 The above documentation of T2WG Task 6 work to date is intended to represent the robust discussion and ideas development but is neither a comprehensive list of ideas under discussion nor a representation of final proposals.
 Participating stakeholders remain committed to advancing custom process improvements over a timeframe that extends through the first quarter of 2018, with various improvements envisioned to be implemented where possible prior to that date.
 The desire is to continue working, producing a work product due on or before April 2, 2018, that would be subject to Commission review and adoption in resolution form where needed.

-Proposal 6-1, Custom Streamlining739.1.3Improving Transparency709.1.4Dispute Resolution72
+T2WG recommends that the Commission:

+Adopt Proposal 6-1, Custom Streamlining on page 73 to direct the T2WG to develop and deliver complete recommendations to the commission no later than April 2, 2018.

+Also, the T2WG requests guidance or direction on the following proposed concepts as potential solutions to streamlining the custom review process:

+Develop statewide materials to improve consistency and usability,

+Centralize information using shared databases, scheduled stakeholder meetings, or other means to help disseminate and archive critical information to share with all relevant stakeholders.

+Early-review and EAR kick-off meetings with relevant parties to improve and quicken communication during EAR,

+Service Level Agreements (see section 9.1.3, Improving Transparency on page 70), and

+A Dispute Resolution process (see section 9.1.4, Dispute Resolution on page 72).

 Other T2WG Comments